blog

 Mistake 5: Lack of ownership, buy-in and control

-Ownership of key tasks like tool calibration can often be de-prioritised when in a pinch.
-But it is skipping these steps that is likely to lead to errors in production or safety hazards that slow down or even halt production.
-However, if the team are bought into the process and made to feel that it is important to the organisation, as detailed in our earlier blog on “7 ways to ease the pain of calibration”), then this can be avoided.
+Ownership of key tasks like tool calibration is sometimes de-prioritised when in a pinch.
+But as stated earlier, it is a mistake that is likely to lead to errors in production or safety hazards that slow down or even halt production.
+Instead, empowering teams, as detailed in our earlier blog on “7 ways to ease the pain of calibration”, with clear ownership builds confidence and pride in quality and all but eliminates these avoidable issues.

 Conclusion

-Avoiding these mistakes isn’t just about compliance.
-It’s about providing piece of mind and confidence in every measurement.
-Adopting tool calibration best practices can be easier than it seems.
+Avoiding these mistakes and adopting best practices isn’t just about compliance, it’s about confidence in every measurement.
+And it can be a lot easier than it seems.

 Recently awarded Calibration Product of the Year, KIT makes calibration management simple, visual, and audit-ready.